googleapis/google-cloud-java/docs/client_retries.md

 Client Libraries use retries to handle unexpected, transient failures (i.e. server is temporarily unavailable).
 Multiple attempts, hopefully, will result in a successful response from the server.

 Default retry values are selected by the team operating the cloud service.
-These retry parameters are defined for each RPC.
+These retry values are configured for each RPC.
 A service *may* choose to only enable retries for a subset of RPCs.
-It is possible that for a single service, each RPC is configured differently.
+It is possible that each RPC for a service is configured differently.

 ## Retry Parameters
 Client libraries have two types of retry parameters to configure: